* Yellen: Weather likely to blame for economic weakness

 "I think she gave the market some comfort that she thought it was probably mostly due to weather-related issues."

-Testifying before the Senate Banking Committee, Yellen also said the Fed would watch carefully to ensure weather was indeed the culprit behind the recent weakness.
+Testifying before the Senate Banking Committee, Yellen also said the Fed would watch carefully to make sure weather was indeed behind the recent weakness.
 But she said it would take a "significant change" to the economy's prospects for the central bank to put plans to reduce its bond-buying program on hold.

 Mylan Inc gave one of the biggest boosts to both the S&P 500 and Nasdaq.
 Mylan's shares shot up 9.4 percent to end at $56.27 after the U.S. generic drugmaker gave a 2014 forecast above Wall Street's estimates.
 Mylan also said it plans to make a "substantial" transaction this year that would add to future earnings.